 Growth will predominantly be delivered in these three areas as set out in Strategic Policy 1: Development Strategy.
-These major areas are urban expansion at Malletsheugh / Maidenhill Newton Mearns SDO (Policy M2.1) and Barrhead South - Springhill, Springfield, Lyoncross SDO (policy M2.2; along with the major regeneration proposal at Glasgow Road / Shanks Park SDO (Policy M3) that is considered in this document and referred to as Barrhead North.

-The proposals at Barrhead North will need to meet the policy requirements set out in Strategic Policy 2: Assessment of Development Proposals and Policy D1: Detailed Guidance for all Development.
-The sites designated as areas for Economic Development will also have to meet the policy requirements as set out in Policy SG6: Economic Development.
+These major areas are urban expansion at Malletsheugh / Maidenhill Newton Mearns SDO (Policy M2.1) and Barrhead South - Springhill, Springfield, Lyoncross SDO (policy M2.2); along with the major regeneration proposal at Glasgow Road / Shanks Park SDO (Policy M3) that is considered in this document and referred to as Barrhead North.
+The proposals at Barrhead North will need to meet the policy requirements set out in Strategic Policy 2: Assessment of Development Proposals, Policy SG4: Housing Mix in New Developments, SG5: Affordable Housing, Policy SG6: Economic Development, Policy SG7: Town and Neighbourhood Centre Uses, Policy D1: Detailed Guidance for all Development and Policy D4: Green Network.
 Further policies within the LDP will be relevant dependent upon the detail of development proposals.